Skip to contents

 x

-matrix, array, or native raster (nativeRaster, or raster)
+matrix, array, raw or character matrix, native raster (nativeRaster, or raster), or list as output by GDAL reader functions

 extent